Aymon, Count of Savoy

-Aymon, Count of Savoy (1291–1343), also known as Aymon the Peaceful, was a nobleman who ruled the County of Savoy from 1329 until his death in 1343.
-He was a member of the House of Savoy, a prominent European noble family.
+Aymon (1291–1343), also known as Aymon the Peaceful (Italian: Aimone il Pacifico, Arpitan: Èmon lo Pacefico), was the count of Savoy from 1329 until his death in 1343.

 Early life

 Aymon was born in Chambéry.
 His father was Amadeus V, Count of Savoy, and he was the younger brother of Edward, Count of Savoy.

 Career

 In 1321, Aymon oversaw the siege engines at the siege of Corbières.
 On the death of Amadeus V in 1323, Aymon was lord of Bresse under Edward.